davidmreed/davidmreed.github.io/_drafts/circleci-sfdx.md

+---
+layout: post
+title: Salesforce Lifecycle and Tooling: CircleCI and Salesforce DX
+---

+This is the first in a series looking at setting up a Salesforce project with a full suite of modern software engineering tools and services.

+As a test-bed, I'm using a project called [septaTrains](https://github.com/davidmreed/septaTrains), a transit tracker application for Lightning.
+The application is built with Lightning components and uses Apex to call various REST APIs to display information about commuter trains in the Philadelphia area.

+We're going to walk through, from the very first step, the tooling for this project.
+Here, we'll focus on setting up Salesforce DX and Git, and establishing a continuous integration architecture, using CircleCI, with testing automation (for Apex) and code coverage metrics using Codecov.io.
+In later articles, we'll cover tooling on the IDE side and add the Lightning Testing Service to the mix, so our JavaScript can be covered too.

+Command line snippets below assume a Unix-like environment, but should work the same in Git Bash on Windows.

-# Set Up Infrastructure
+## Set Up Infrastructure

 If you're not using a Dev Hub through a paid Salesforce account, create a new Dev Hub [trial account](https://developer.salesforce.com/promotions/orgs/dx-signup).
 Trial accounts are good for 30 days, after which they're deleted.
+Our CI setup is largely resilient to dev hub changes, with minor setup needed but no commits.

 Create an SFDX project: